 - $20,000 in property damage.

 Unless you failed to comply with state law, you’ll have these minimum coverages in your policy.
 You may have even more coverage if you opt for a more comprehensive policy.
-If you’re unsure of your policy limits, be sure to contact your insurance company to check this out.
+If you’re unsure of your policy limits, contact your insurance company to check this out.

 Investigate Umbrella Policies

 An umbrella policy provides coverage if your primary car insurance limits are less than the victim’s damages.
-For instance, imagine that you have $50,000 in car insurance coverage and a $50,000 umbrella policy.
+For instance, imagine having $50,000 in car insurance coverage and a $50,000 umbrella policy.
 Together, these policies would pay $100,000 of a victim’s $110,000 in damages.
-You would only be personally responsible for $10,000 instead of $60,000 if you didn’t have the umbrella policy.
+If you didn’t have the umbrella policy, you would only be personally responsible for $10,000 instead of $60,000.
 Umbrella policies are most common among corporations, but you can purchase one as a private individual.
 Be sure to hire an expert attorney to see if any extra insurance policies apply to your situation.

 Know the Other Party’s Options

-When a victim has to pay thousands of dollars in damages, they’ll likely consider various options to ensure they receive compensation.
-Being aware of the action they might pursue can help you prepare for your case.
+Victims who have to pay thousands of dollars in damages will likely consider various options to ensure they receive compensation.
+Knowing the action, they might pursue can help you prepare for your case.
 For instance, it’s important to understand that a victim might have uninsured and underinsured coverage.
 This insurance policy is optional in Nevada but allows the victim to seek compensation in the amount that exceeds your policy limit.

 Be Aware of Bad Faith Insurance Companies